 The NSW Government’s vision for Greater Newcastle is to deliver the infrastructure, housing and jobs needed to cater for future population growth and to create vibrant, liveable, connected urban centres with green spaces and protected biodiversity.

-The Department of Planning and Environment is undertaking strategic conservation planning in Greater Newcastle to balance growth with the protection of biodiversity at a landscape scale.
+The Department is undertaking strategic conservation planning in Greater Newcastle to balance growth with the protection of biodiversity at a landscape scale.

 This conservation planning exercise will provide an enduring conservation legacy for Greater Newcastle.